whatsyourask/basics-of-pwn/content/memory-layout.md

 ### Heap

-The heap stores the variables that were dynamically allocated with *alloc family of functions.
-For object oriented programming languages the heap also stores the objects.
-The heap grows from the lower memory addresses to the higher memory addresses which is opposite to stack.
+The heap stores the variables that were dynamically allocated with the *alloc family of functions.
+For object-oriented programming languages, the heap also stores the objects.
+The heap grows from the lower memory addresses to the higher memory addresses which are opposite to the stack.

 ```C
 int *arr;